feren-OS/Feren-User-Guide/docs/removingoldpackages.rst

 To remove redundant packages from your system, do the following:

-1. Open Terminal (Applications Menu --> System / Administration --> Konsole / Terminal
+1. Open Terminal (:menuselection:`Applications Menu --> System / Administration --> Konsole / Terminal`)

 2. Type ``pkexec apt autoremove`` and press :kbd:`Enter`